AltairWon/AltairWon/README.md

 - 👋 Hi, I’m @AltairWon
 - 👀 I’m interested in singing a song and coding
-- 🌱 I’m starting web application developer with using Java and Spring
+- 🌱 I’m starting web application developer with using Java and MySQL
 - 💞️ I’m looking to collaborate on making web application
 - 📫 How to reach me wonhyokjun@gmail.com